len5ky/gnk-monitoring/remote/README.md

     ```bash
     sudo ./deploy-promtail.sh my-web-server-01
     ```
-3. The script will create all necessary local files in `/opt/promtail-agent` and start the Promtail container.
+3. The script will create all necessary local files in `/opt/promtail-agent` and start the Promtail, metrics collector, and connectivity containers.

 ## Manual Setup